 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+EPA/Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

-Now we'll talk about which contaminants were detected in our drinking water.
+Which contaminants were detected in our drinking water?

-EPA requires us to monitor for over 90 drinking water contaminants and those that were detected are listed in the table to the right.
-Test results are from 2008.
+EPA requires us o monitor for over 90 drinking water contaminants and those that were detected are listed in the table to the right.
+Test results are from 2009.
 The State does allow reduced monitoring for certain contaminants because their levels do not change significantly over time.
-For this reason, some of the test results are more than one year old.
+For this reason, some of the test results may be more than one year old.